L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.15.0

-- Added search widget to filter diff result.
+- Added search widget (`Ctrl/Cmd + F`) to filter diff result.
-- Added select all in list view with keyboard shortcut `ctrl/meta+a` or button.
+- Added select all in list view with keyboard shortcut `Ctrl/Cmd + A` or button.
-- Added `alt+dblclick` to open diff or file to side.
+- Added `Alt + Double Click` to open diff or file to side.
 - Added welcome screen for keyboard shortcuts.

 ## Features